Parent Links

 What are the key barriers to educational achievement faced by PP students at South?

-We believe that there are five key barriers to achievement for our PP students:
+We believe that there are five key barriers to achievement for our PP students at South:

 We have principally directed our funding into strategies to address these barriers, as well as to ensure that our students are well-prepared for life after South.